Additional programme information

 Phase 2: June 2021 – March 2022 We worked with four HSCP Project Teams to support them to undertake discover activity and worked with national partners to support and define further the key areas of focus.

-Phase 3: April 2022 - March 2023 We are working with three HSCP Project teams and national partners to test, refine and embed service design approaches.
+Phase 3: April 2022 - March 2023 We worked with three HSCP Project teams and national partners to test, refine and embed service design approaches.

 We have invited a number of topic experts and providers of services to engage with our cohorts of HSCPs and the programme stakeholders.
 This has included presenting at National Learning Events, National Connections Sessions, in our national scoping and discover activity, the create of design personas and in delivering Inspiring Sessions to our cohorts.
 This has included: